JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 6. Sets axis ticks to every 0.5 degrees.
 7. Saves and uploads the file to the FaaSr bucket.

+Here we use matplot lib to create two subplots, and again we use datetime operations to display the week in the figure title.

 > ℹ️ For more information on working with subplots in matplotlib, see [Create multiple subplots using plt.subplots](https://matplotlib.org/stable/gallery/subplots_axes_and_figures/subplots_demo.html).

 ```python